-- a.
-SAFETEA-LU AND CLEAN AIR ACT AMENDMENTS (CAAA): Support implementation strategies to assure efficient and cost effective compliance with all mandated SAFETEA-LU (2005) and CAA requirements; assure adoption of all necessary actions to prevent potential loss of federal transportation funds, including support for Air Quality/Congestion Management Plans developed by the Metropolitan Planning Organization (MPO), i.e., the Metropolitan Washington Council of Governments. (continued) - b.
-STOP FOR PEDESTRIANS: Support legislation to direct VDOT to require vehicles in a jurisdiction with the Urban County Executive form of government to stop for pedestrians at marked crosswalks at unsignalized intersections on roads with speed with limits of less than 35 miles per hour.
+a.
+SAFETEA-LU AND CLEAN AIR ACT AMENDMENTS (CAAA): Support implementation strategies to assure efficient and cost effective compliance with all mandated SAFETEA-LU (2005) and CAA requirements; assure adoption of all necessary actions to prevent potential loss of federal transportation funds, including support for Air Quality/Congestion Management Plans adopted by the Metropolitan Washington Council of Governments. (continued, revised 2006, 2011)

+b.
+STOP FOR PEDESTRIANS: Support_legislation to direct VDOT to require vehicles in a jurisdiction with the Urban County Executive form of government to stop for pedestrians at marked crosswalks at unsignalized intersections on roads with speed with limits of less than 35 miles per hour.
 (2008)

 Rationale: The lack of a law requiring vehicles to stop for pedestrians in marked crosswalks is very unsafe.
-For example, Arlington, which builds, maintains and oversees its roadway network, has such a requirement.
+For example, Arlington, which builds, maintains, and oversees its roadway network, has such a requirement.
 All urban areas need this requirement.

 - c.
 TRUCK SAFETY: Support increased enforcement of truck safety laws, including inspections. (continued from 1999; revised 2005) - d.
-HIGH SPEED RAIL: Support a study to evaluate high speed rail along major transportation rights of ways.
-(2009)
+HIGH SPEED RAIL: Support high speed rail along major transportation rights of ways where a study has determined it to be beneficial.
+(2009, revised 2011)

-Rationale: Rail corridors would provide construction jobs, increase revenue, reduce air pollution, and reduce delays on roads and at airports.
+Rationale: Rail corridors would provide construction jobs, increase revenue, reduce air pollution, reduce delays on roads and at airports.